Skip to content

 Danny Meyer

-Burgers are indeed the source of true happiness, a fact supported by the rich cheesy topping, crisp flavorful onion, and splash of tomato that brings it all together with a pickle tang finish.
+Burgers are indeed a source of true happiness, a fact supported by the rich cheesy topping, crisp flavorful onion, and splash of tomato that brings it all together with a tangy pickle finish.

-Or maybe you’re a bolder sort, enjoying their burger topped with onion rings and barbecue sauce in a true Western-style and a splash of blue cheese.
+Or maybe for a bolder person, enjoying their burger topped with onion rings and barbecue sauce in a true Western-style and a splash of blue cheese is where it’s at.
 Whatever the case, it’s hard to argue that the burger isn’t the perfect food, and Burger Day is here to celebrate it in all its glory.

 History Of Burger Day